lleviraz/urban_segmentation/docs/index.md

 We had to develop some augmentation enhancements for enabling them to work with our multi bands images (default as usual was working with 3 only e.g.RGB channels)

-Using the augmentations, especially a very mild “2 pixels” Random Sized Crop, solved an interesting problem where the model tended to predict the non residential class close to the image borders as seen in the image below (squares with red borders on the left):
+Using the augmentations, especially a very mild "2 pixels" Random Sized Crop, solved an interesting problem where the model tended to predict the non residential class close to the image borders as seen in the image below (squares with red borders on the left):

 <img src="images/image29.png" width='500px' class="center">